 Where can I get more information on the program?

-This website serves as a guide to provide information about the program and its application and selection process.
-For more information, email email@example.com or call 480-965-2133.
+This website serves as a guide to provide information about the program, application and selection processes, and answers to frequently asked questions about the program.

 Who can apply?

-The program is open to all ASU degreed alumni who have an interest in serving their community and ensuring the future of higher education.
-The institute seeks Sun Devils who will enjoy spending focused time at their alma mater, with leaders of the country's most innovative university (U.S. News & World Report, 2016, 2017, 2018), and who can successfully complete the program and become involved with ASU afterward.
+The program is open to all ASU alums who are interested in serving their community and ensuring the future of higher education.
+We’re looking for Sun Devils who will enjoy spending focused time at their alma mater and with the leaders of the country’s No. 1 university for innovation (U.S. News & World Report, 2016, 2017, 2018, 2019), who will successfully complete the program, and who will stay involved with ASU upon completion of this program.

 Will you consider applicants from outside the Phoenix metropolitan area?

 Absolutely.
-All participants will be required to fulfill all time and project requirements at their own expense, in addition to application and tuition fees.
+All participants will be required to fulfill time and project requirements at their own expense in addition to the application and tuition fees.

-What is the time commitment, and how long are program days?
+What is the time commitment, and how long are the program days?

-The time commitment for the ASU Leadership Institute includes nine ASU Innovation Days (9 a.m.–4 p.m.), orientation, graduation, the ASU/Sun Devil Impact project and one-time service on a panel.
-(Attendance is mandatory for orientation, the first ASU Innovation Day and graduation, with no exceptions.)
-If you cannot commit to the schedule, please consider applying at another time when it better suits your schedule.
+The time commitment for the ASU Leadership Institute includes nine ASU Innovation Days (9 a.m.–4 p.m.), the program orientation, graduation, ASU/Sun Devil Impact Project and one-time service on a leadership panel.
+Attendance is mandatory for the orientation, ASU Innovation Day #1 and graduation (absolutely no exceptions).
+If you cannot commit to the full commitment, please consider applying at another time when it better suits your schedule.

-Topics include an overarching presentation on the structure and impact of the ASU enterprise; health initiatives and significant partnerships; Sun Devil Athletics; student engagement; applied technology; universal learner, K-12 and precollege education; applied-use research; design and the arts; and the latest innovations from ASU.
+Among the topics will be: an overarching presentation on the structure and impact of the ASU enterprise, health initiatives and significant partnerships; Sun Devil Athletics; student engagement; applied technology; universal learner; K-12 and pre-college education; applied use research; design and the arts; and the latest innovations from ASU.

 How much does the ASU Leadership Institute cost?

-Tuition fees are $1,500 and due on August 31, 2018.
-There is early-bird pricing of $1,200 if paid in full by August 14, 2018.
-The tuition covers full participation in all ASU Innovation Days, all materials and meals during the program.
+The tuition fees are $1,750 and due Aug.
+31. There is early-bird pricing of $1,500 if paid in full by Aug.
+15. The tuition covers full participation in all ASU Innovation Days, all materials and meals during the institute.

 Is there a tuition refund policy if an employee withdraws or leaves the company?

-How do employers benefit from sponsoring an applicant?
+How do employers benefit by sponsoring an applicant?

-Employers benefit from an employee’s improved leadership and the team and problem-solving skills developed during the coursework.
-Through an employee’s involvement, the employer gains access to a broad network of prestigious leadership contacts; extensive knowledge of higher education and its impact on society; and how the nationally recognized most innovative university in the U.S. prepares the next generation of leaders.
-Through this nine-month program, participants will learn the value and strength of individuals impacting change.
+Employers benefit from an employee’s improved leadership and team and problem-solving skills.
+Through their employee’s involvement, employers gain access to a broad network of prestigious leadership contacts, extensive knowledge of higher education and its impact on society, and how the No. 1 university for innovation prepares the next generation of leaders.
+Through this nine-month program, participants will learn the value and strength of individual influence on impacting change.

-Does an individual need their employer’s permission to apply?
+Does an individual need his/her employer’s permission to apply?